An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 Days 1-2 - Munich

-Upon arrival at Munich International Airport, collect your luggage and meet your driver to transfer to the Pullman Munich Hotel, where we have a two night stay.
+Upon arrival at Munich International Airport, collect your luggage and meet your driver to transfer to the Maritim Munich Hotel, where we have a two night stay.
 Located within sight of the Alps, lively Munich is the capital of Bavaria, as well as one of Germany's best-loved cities.
 A welcome reception with your group and tour manager is included at the hotel this evening.
 On Day 2 we discover more of Munich.
 With a rich culture and heritage, the city has a wonderful collection of museums, galleries, and architectural treasures.
 We enjoy a guided tour to introduce the highlights of the city, before time to explore.
+Overnight Munich.
 (Day 1 - D; Day 2 - B)

 Days 3-4 - To Salzburg and the Austrian Lakes